alba4k/shutdown-timer/README.md

 It can be moved, but it should always be in the same directory as the folder named "shutdown"

-I woudld also like to thank Leonardo Preda for helping me to design a nice UI
+I would also like to thank Leonardo Preda for helping me to design a nice UI

 ---